/

 • Request action from a Congressional Liaison, based on the fact that Congress has power over agencies such as USCIS and the Department of Homeland security.

-For U visa applicants with a spouse or other family member outside the US waiting on a pending U visa case, litigation may help obtain a parole (travel permit) document for the family member to reunite in the US more quickly.
+For U Visa applicants with a spouse or other family member outside the US waiting on a pending U Visa case, litigation may help obtain a parole (travel permit) document for the family member to reunite in the US more quickly.

 After Approval or Denial